paulplant/xdrip4ios_docs/docs/connect/cgm.md

 **Connect to the Libre 2**

-Go to the **Bluetooth** tab and choose **CGM** as your **Device Type**, press **OK**.
+Go to the **Bluetooth** tab in xDrip4iOS and choose **CGM** as your **Device Type**, press **OK**.

-If you already have a Libre 2 connected, add a second Libre 2 CGM device and continue reading.
-Once connected to the new one, you can delete the previous Libre 2 CGM.

-If you already have a previous CGM added (and it is not a Libre 2), you will get a warning that says that you can only have one CGM device added at a time.
-Please delete the previous device and try again (only if it is not a Libre 2).
+If you already have a previous CGM/transmitter/sensor connected, you will get a warning that says that you can only have one CGM device added at a time.
+Please disconnect (and optionally delete if applicable) the previous device and try again.

 <img src="../CGMDelete.png" style="zoom:58%;" />